vgottipati/Springboot/README.md

-# Springboot
+# demo
-This repository stores all Springboot related projects
+This is a demo repository